-Most veterans are strengthened by their military service, but the combat experience has unfortunately left a growing number of veterans with Post-Traumatic Stress Disorder and Traumatic Brain Injury.
+Most veterans are strengthened by their military service, but the combat experience has unfortunately left a growing number of veterans with issue such as PTSD and traumatic brain injury.
 One in five veterans has symptoms of a mental health disorder or cognitive impairment.
-One in six veterans who served in Operation Enduring Freedom and Operation Iraqi Freedom suffer from a substance abuse issue.
-Research continues to draw a link between substance abuse and combat–related mental illness.
+One in six veterans who served in Operation Enduring Freedom and Operation Iraqi Freedom suffer from a substance use issue.
+Research continues to draw a link between substance use and combat-related mental illness.
 Left untreated, mental health disorders common among veterans can directly lead to involvement in the criminal justice system.

-The Veterans Treatment Court model requires regular court appearances (a bi-weekly minimum in the early phases of the program), as well as mandatory attendance at treatment sessions and frequent and random testing for substance use (drug and/or alcohol).
-Veterans respond favorably to this structured environment given their past experiences in the Armed Forces.
-However, a few will struggle and it is exactly those veterans who need a Veterans Treatment Court program the most.
+The veterans treatment court model requires regular court appearances, as well as mandatory attendance at treatment sessions, and frequent and random testing for drug and alcohol use.
+Veterans respond favorably to this structured environment, given their past experiences in the Armed Forces.
+However, a few will struggle, and it is exactly those veterans who need a veterans treatment court program the most.
 Without this structure, these veterans will reoffend and remain in the criminal justice system.
-The Veterans Treatment Court is able to ensure they meet their obligations to themselves, the court, and their community.
+The veterans treatment court is able to ensure they meet their obligations to themselves, the court, and their community.

 WHY A VETERANS-ONLY DOCKET?

 A Better Understanding